Digressive/WSUS-Maintenance/README.md

 ## Features and Requirements

-* It's designed to run either on a WSUS server itself, or can be run from a remote machine.
+* It's designed to run either on a WSUS server itself or can be run from a remote machine.
 * The computer that is running the utility must have the WSUS management PowerShell modules installed.
 * The utility requires at least PowerShell 5.0